rtdevx/rtdevx/README.md

 I aim to implement a **GitOps** workflow for managing **Kubernetes** infrastructure, leveraging **Ansible** for provisioning and configuration management, with all code and automation version-controlled in GitHub.

-## Technologies used in my homelab
+## Tools and Technologies used in my homelab

 - **Ansible** - end-to-end Linux Automation.
 - **FluxCD** - keeping Kubernetes clusters in sync with sources of configuration and automating updates to configuration when there is new code to deploy.